christopherhaynes33/pdf_extractor/README.md

 To edit the configuration options:

 - Utilize the GUI to add new rules to the configuration.
-- Edit the configuration file directly.
+  - Note that the configuration file can also be edited directly.

 ```json
 {